dndx/phantun/README.md

 In those cases, the machine/iptables running Phantun acts as the "router" that allows Phantun to communicate with outside using it's private IP addresses.

+As of Phantun v0.2.2, IPv6 support for UDP endpoints has been added, however Fake TCP IPv6 support has not been finished yet.
+To specify an IPv6 address, use the following format: `[::1]:1234` with the command line options.

 [Back to TOC](#table-of-contents)

 ## 1. Enable Kernel IP forwarding